 The most serious, and permanent, side effect is that prostaglandin analogues can cause irises (the colored part of the eyes) to darken.
 This means that light-eyed users can experience a darker (browner) eye color change.

-But overall, despite the potential side effects, it does need to be said that if you’re looking for dramatic lash growth, prostaglandin-containing eyelash growth serums are the only ones that can provide that kind of impressive eyelash growth.
-It’s up to you to weigh the pros and cons and decide whether to choose an eyelash conditioner or one of the eyelash growth serums below.
+But overall, despite the potential side effects, it does need to be said that if you’re looking for dramatic lash growth, prostaglandin-containing eyelash growth serums have proven over and over again to provide impressive eyelash growth.
+It’s up to you to weigh the pros and cons and decide whether to choose an all natural lash serum like LashLuxury or one of the Prostaglandin containing ones below.